-$rBC \text{ Contribution} = 1 - \frac{(N{INP,SP2 \text{ Laser On}})/(N{Total})}{(N{INP,SP2 \text{ Laser Off}})/(N{Total})}$ where N{INP, SP2 Laser On} is the number or INP measured by the CFDC and corrected for dilution when the sampling the SP2 exhaust

-- 5 with the laser on, $N{INP, SP2 Laser Off}$ is the number or INP measured by the CFDC and corrected for dilution when the sampling the SP2 exhaust with the laser off, and N{Total} is the total number concentration of aerosol measured by the CPC upstream of the SP2, As shown in Figure 8, the rBC contribution to INPs in the external mixtures was < 5% for Snomax® and NX-illite and < 20% for SRFA.
+Previously, electron microscopy studies have shown that rBC emitted from wildfires may be internally or externally mixed with both refractory and non-refractory material (China et al., 2013; Pósfai et al., 2003).
+Furthermore, it has been shown that the SP2 laser can reduce the ice nucleation efficiency of ATD if it is internally mixed with rBC (Levin at el., 2014).
+Thus, rBC internally mixed with other INPs could artificially enhance our measured rBC contribution to ambient INP concentrations.
+Additionally, since rBC is heated to its vaporization temperature of 4000 K in the SP2 cavity, it is possible that heat-sensitive INPs such as biological particles or BrC may be altered even if they are not physically attached to an rBC particle.
+Finally, condensation of evaporated organics or vaporized rBC may coat and deactivate externally mixed INPs; while this is a lesser concern for non-biologically sourced liquid organics (Prenni et al., 2009; Schill et al., 2016), a coating of solid, amorphous carbon could cause a significant reduction in ice nucleation ability.
+To constrain these mixing effects, we ran both external and internal mixtures of rBC with Snomax[®], NX-illite, and SRFA and determined the rBC contribution.
+The rBC contribution is defined as where $N{\text{INP, SP2 Laser On}}$ is the number or INP measured by the CFDC and corrected for dilution when the sampling the SP2 exhaust with the laser on, $N{\text{INP, SP2 Laser Off}}$ is the number or INP measured by the CFDC and corrected for dilution when the sampling the SP2 exhaust with the laser off, and N{Total} is the total number concentration of aerosol measured by the CPC upstream of the SP2.
+As shown in Fig. 8, the rBC contribution to INPs in the external mixtures was <5 % for Snomax[®] and NX-illite and <20 % for SRFA.
 Interestingly, non-rBC particles do not seem to serve as a condensational sink for the vaporized rBC, as their ice nucleation and therefore surface properties are minimally affected.
-This could be the case for vaporized organic coatings on ambient rBC; - 10 however, non-biological, liquid-organic coatings generally do not affect immersion-freezing (Levin et al., 2014).
-The cause of larger deactivations in rBC-SRFA external mixtures is unknown; however, it was unlikely localized heating, as fulvic acids are expected to be even less heat-labile than proteins such as Snomax®.
-It may be possible that liquid SRFA particles have a higher propensity to coagulate in the mixing tank with rBC particles than solid Snomax or NX-illite particles; however, we have no evidence to corroborate this statement.
+This could be the case for vaporized organic coatings on ambient rBC; however, non-biological, liquid-organic coatings generally do not affect immersion freezing (Levin et al., 2014).
+The cause of larger deactivations in rBC-SRFA external mixtures is unknown; however, it was unlikely localized heating, as fulvic acids are expected to be even less heat-labile than proteins such as Snomax[®].
+It may be possible that liquid SRFA particles have a higher propensity to coagulate in the mixing tank with rBC particles than solid Snomax or NXillite particles; however, we have no evidence to corroborate this statement.
 Nonetheless, we find that incandescing particles generally do not affect the efficacy of mineral dust and biological INP proxies when they are not physically attached.